 3. Serve A Variety of Soup Toppings

-Soups are quite delicious without any additional toppings but since this is a party go nuts with toppings.
+Soups are delicious without additional toppings, but since this is a party, go nuts with toppings.

 Soup Topping Ideas: